semgrep/ocaml-tree-sitter-core/README.md

 Note that you do not need to understand or use tree-sitter for this project.
 We just use the same format for the grammar definition (grammar.json).

+## What we are looking for in your solution:

+* Comfort with the language of choice: e.g. json parsing and matching should be easily understood
+* Grasp of grammar, abstract datatypes, polymorphic types
+* Test driven development
+* Communication of complex graph algorithms like recursive top-down walk
+* Good solution involves use of intermediate normalized AST definition

 ## Installation from source